Cartoon Bucky Badger with a clipboard with a checkmark Yes box, beside the text Confirm first-year Enrollment by May 1

 Through WiSH, you can find information about, apply to, and accept any of the various scholarship opportunities available on campus.
 WiSH uses your data and answers from the general application to match you to open scholarship opportunities.

-For more information about WiSH, frequently asked questions, and the application timelines, please check out our scholarship resource page at
+For more information about WiSH, frequently asked questions, and the application timelines, please check out our scholarship resource page.

 Student Employment